PEMF for Muscle Repair: Complete Guide to Recover Faster

 Marco Gentile

 Marco Gentile (CHC, CMT, CTP, CETS) is a seasoned wellness professional with over 10 years of experience helping clients achieve optimal health and longevity.
-Currently, he works as the SPA Director at the Love.Life Wellness Center in L.A., where he continues to inspire and support individuals on their wellness journeys.
+Currently, he works at the Burke Williams SPA & Wellness Center in Los Angeles, where he continues to inspire and support individuals on their wellness journeys.